Like a Local Guide

 N.B.
 During certain periods, currents may bring jellyfish close.
 I recommend to use tried-and-tested repellent cream before entering the water to prevent stings: Respingo Jellyfish Antimedusa.
 If you do get stung, rinse the affected area with seawater (never fresh water or urine) and gently remove the spines with a razor or credit card.

-- Mondello | Road to Addaura, Vergine Maria, Acquasanta:
+- Mondello | Road to Addaura | Vergine Maria | Acquasanta:

 There are many ice cream shops in Mondello and Palermo.
 My advice?
 If you see the phrase "brioches con gelato col tuppo", be wary—run, leave immediately!
 "Col tuppo" is just a ridiculous gimmick designed to fool tourists.